 Shotgun: which choke?

-Chokes are "choke holes", that is, constrictions or extensions of shotgun barrels.
-They affect the spread of the shot sheaf.
-Whether a high or a low scattering is better depends on various factors.
+Chokes are "constrictions", meaning narrowing or widening of shotgun barrels.
+They influence the spread of the shot pattern.
+Whether a high or low spread is advantageous depends on various factors.

-High scattering of the shot sheaf: A high scattering is advantageous if the distance to the target is short, and due to the low scattering a sufficiently effective coverage of the target is still achieved.
-In principle, this is achieved by widening the barrel.
+High spread of the shot pattern: A high spread is beneficial when the distance to the target is short, and despite the wide spread, a sufficiently effective coverage of the target is achieved.
+This is generally achieved by widening the barrel.

-Low spread: If the distance to the target is greater, the shot sheaf must be held together longer in order to still achieve an effective number of effective hits.
-For this purpose, the cross-section of the shot barrel is narrowed.
-The narrowing is approximately in the range of 0.1 - 1 mm.
+Low spread: If the distance to the target is greater, the shot pattern must be held together longer to still achieve an effective number of hits.
+For this, the cross-section of the shot barrel is narrowed.
+The constriction is about in the range of 0.1 - 1 mm.

-Shot sequence: Double shotguns such as modern buck shotguns usually have one trigger and two locks.
-The recoil of the first shot tightens the lock of the second barrel and the second shot is released by pulling the same trigger.
-The advantage of this design is that both shots cannot accidentally release at the same time (called "doubling") On older shotguns, it is common that a double trigger with two trigger pulls was installed.
-This has disadvantages: First, the forefinger must change triggers between two shots, and second, double action can occur because both locks are cocked at the same time.
-Finally, the shooter can make a mistake with the trigger - because of the chokes, it is relevant which shot is fired first.
+Shot sequence: Double shotguns like modern over-and-under shotguns usually have one trigger and two locks.
+The recoil from the first shot tensions the lock of the second barrel, and the second shot is triggered by pulling the same trigger.
+The advantage of this construction is that both shots cannot accidentally be fired simultaneously (so-called "doubling").
+In older shotguns, it is common for a double trigger with two trigger levers to be installed.
+This has disadvantages: First, the index finger must switch the trigger between two shots, and second, this can lead to doubling because both locks are tensioned at the same time.
+Finally, the shooter can make a mistake when pulling the trigger - due to the chokes, it is relevant which shot is fired first.

-The first shot in a shotgun should be fired from the barrel with the greater spread.
-If the target is not hit with the first shot, it will move away from the shooter and the second shot will have to be fired at a greater distance.
-For this reason, hunting rifles have different chokes, usually a ¼-choke for the first shot, and a full choke for the second shot: The "higher" the number in front of "choke"-the tighter the choke and the more focused the shot grain.
+The first shot from a shotgun should be fired from the barrel with the wider spread.
+If the target to be shot at is not hit with the first shot, it moves away from the shooter, requiring the second shot to be taken at a greater distance.
+For this reason, hunting shotguns have different chokes, usually a ¼ choke for the first shot and a full choke for the second shot: The "higher" the number before "choke", the tighter the choke and the more concentrated the shot pattern.

-Measurement of choke effect: The measurement of the effect of chokes on shotgun barrels is determined the shot on a sixteen test target.
-The target, which is fired at from a distance of 35 meters, has an inner circle of 35 cm diameter, which is divided into four parts.
+Measuring choke effect: The measurement of the effect of chokes in shotgun barrels is determined by shooting at a 16-inch test target.
+The target, which is shot from a distance of 35 meters, has an inner circle with a diameter of 35 cm, which is divided into four parts.
 The outer circle surrounding this inner circle has a diameter of 75 cm and is divided into twelve fields.
-By shooting at the target, it is measured how many shotgun shells arrive at the distance in this circle of one meter diameter and where they hit the target.
-With a ¼-choke, about 55% of the charge hits the target; with a ½-choke, about 60%.
-A full choke brings about 75% of the shot charge to the target at the distance of 35 meters.
+By shooting at the target, it is measured how many pellets reach this circle of one meter in diameter at that distance and where they hit the target.
+With a ¼ choke, about 55% of the load hits the target, with a ½ choke about 60%.
+A full choke delivers about 75% of the shot load to the target at a distance of 35 meters.

 0.000 mm | Cylinder | Skeet |